-Neuro-optometrists diagnose and treat the symptoms of post trauma vision syndrome.
-Schedule an appointment with in Our practice serves patients from Somerset, Russell Springs, Jacksboro, and Jellico, Southern Kentucky and North Tennessee and surrounding communities. to find the relief you’ve been seeking.
+Schedule an appointment with a neuro-optometrist in in Our practice serves patients from Somerset, Russell Springs, Jacksboro, and Jellico, Southern Kentucky and North Tennessee and surrounding communities. to diagnose and treat the symptoms of post traumatic vision syndrome.

 Can a Traumatic Brain Injury Cause Vision Problems?

 Concussions and other types of traumatic brain injuries affect 10 million people worldwide every year, with falls, car accidents and sports injuries as its leading causes.

 Visual problems caused by traumatic brain injury often go undiagnosed in the rush to treat more urgent injuries, such as a brain bleed or facial lacerations.
 And in some cases, visual problems may even begin later.